15 Best Small Towns in California (+ Things to Do There)

 Ronald W. Caspers Wilderness Park is a must-visit spot if you’re keen to discover the California town’s stunning flora and fauna.

-Let the kids loose in Los Rios Park and head to learning more about the area’s rich heritage in O’Neill Museum.
+Let the kids loose in Los Rios Park and head to learn more about the area’s rich heritage at the O’Neill Museum.
 Don’t miss seeing Montanez Adobe and Capistrano Train Depot before leaving.

 Experience real old western vibes in this tiny town of Los Alamos that time forgot!